 Farm-grown, farm-ground, farm-baked sourdough bread made from organic Sonora Heritage Wheat and a whole lot of love.
 You could say it's both made in Montana and made of Montana.

-You can now find Blue Truck Bread at 2Js Fresh Market (105 Smelter Ave NE, Great Falls, MT) and Electric City Coffee (319 Central Avenue, Great Falls, MT).
-We deliver weekly on Wednesdays so get it while it's fresh!
+You can now find Blue Truck Bread at 2Js Fresh Market (105 Smelter Ave NE, Great Falls, MT) and Electric City Coffee (319 Central Avenue, Great Falls, MT), Beef N Bone steakhouse in Ulm and The Block Bar and Grill.

 Sign up below to get news from the bakery.